NASA's Perseverance tries to collect Mars rocks, fails | DW | 07.08.2021

 It is currently stationed on the surface of Jezero Crater.
 It landed on Mars in February, following its seven-months journey from Earth that saw it fly about 300 million miles (480 million kilometers) before reaching its destination.

-NASA plans to bring around 30 samples back to Earth in 2030s.
+NASA plans to bring around 30 samples back to Earth in the 2030s.

 rm/dj (AFP, AP)